Algeria Travel Advice

 Private facilities in Algeria will provide better healthcare than government hospitals and it is advised that you attend one of these is medical treatment is required.
 These may cost a lot of money so you should ensure you have adequate travel health insurance and enough funds to cover the cost of medical treatment if necessary.

 Malaria precautions should be taken as Malaria risk is present throughout the year in six southern and south-eastern wilayas (Adrar, El Qued, Ghardaia, Illizi, Quargla and Tamanrasset)

 Schistosomiasis (parasitic infection also known as bilharzia) is also an issue, so contact with fresh water including activities such as swimming, bathing or paddling in fresh water lakes and streams is advised against.

+Since August 2018, there has been a Cholera outbreak in Algeria.
 Personal hygiene must be paramount and the local water supply avoided at all costs and bottled water inspected prior to consumption.
 A number of cases of bottled water being refilled with tap water and re-sold have come to our attention.

 5 Chemin Cheikh Bachir Ibrahimi,

 Telephone: +(213) 770 082 000

 Emergency Telephone: +(213) 770 082 200

 3 Chemin Capitaine Hocine Slimane (ex Chemin des Glycines)

 Police emergency: 17 from a landline or +021 73 53 50 from a mobile.